 The Power of Emotional Marketing: Connecting with Consumers on a Deeper Level

-The problem that many brands face today is that the landscape for marketing products can feel oversaturated.
-How can they stand out in a sea of similar brands who are all advertising the same thing on the same platforms?
 The answer is not always that they have a better product or service.
-Many great companies don’t succeed and many mediocre ones do.
-But why is this?
+Many great businesses don’t succeed, and many mediocre ones do.
+But why?
 The answer lies in emotional marketing.

-In order for a brand to be successful, it has to impinge in some way on the prospective customer.
+In order for a brand to be successful, especially during the time of year when it seems like every brand is fighting for the consumer’s attention, it has to impact in some way.
 It needs to cut through all the noise and say’ “Hey, we understand you.
 We can help.”
-In the current landscape, the best way to do this is with emotional marketing.
-Emotional marketing does not mean that the ads have to be overly sentimental or make statements intended to rile people up.
+In the current marketing landscape, the best way to do this is with emotional marketing.
+Emotional marketing doesn’t mean that the ads are overly sentimental or make statements intended to cause a strong reaction.
 It simply means that they have to speak to people on a deeper, more genuine level.
-The days when your good old “Best product on the market” spiel would produce sales are long gone.
-Too many companies have already been doing that for decades and the average consumer is totally numb to that type of language.
-Emotional marketing strips away the overly branded and somewhat pretentious language and gets right down to the actual pain points of their audience to make a real connection with them.
+It is the business honestly communicating its worth to a customer.

 Photo Source: MarketingWeek, 2013